amlanjlahkar/cthru.nvim/readme.md

 Install as any other normal plugin.

-In order to register the `CthruToggle` user command the `configure` method exposed by the `cthru` module is needed to be called.
+In order to register the user command the `configure` method exposed by the `cthru` module is needed to be called.
-Optionally a table can be passed to the method to alter the default behavior of Cthru.
+Optionally a table can be passed to the method to alter the plugin's default behavior.
 The available options are:

 ```lua
 require("cthru").configure({